Shardaidawkins/Big-Data-The-Self-and-Social-Platforms/README.md

 My project is an internet culture themed and involves a bot that creates an discord political 'echo chamber'.

+The Documentation / Research / Project outcomes can be found under the file name ‘Research _ Documentation - Big_Data,_The_Self_and_Social_Platform .docx.pdf’

 Tools used
 - IFFTTT
 - Discord